scribe-security/docs/docs/intro.md

 ## Trying out Scribe

 You can try Scribe by downloading a small [sample project](/docs/sampleproject  "sample project").
-The Instructions will walk you through the process of setting up the sample node.js project, downloading the Scribe tool, `gensbom`, and running it in your Command Line Interpreter (CLI) to create an SBOM and an integrity report.
+The Instructions will walk you through the process of setting up the sample node.js project, downloading the Scribe tool, `valint`, and running it in your Command Line Interpreter (CLI) to create an SBOM and an integrity report.